FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 28/05/2023
+## Latest Changes - 06/06/2023

-- Actually implemented `strcpy` and `strncpy`
-- Changed run command line so QEMU uses the `q35` chipset
-- removed unnecessary `fprintf` calls in `Memory/newdelete.cpp`
-- Added Simple PCIe device detection
+- Implemented `kcalloc`
+- Changed `new` to use `kcalloc`
+- Changed all object pools so they check if an object is inside the pool before deleting it
-- Added basic `Device` and `PCIDevice` classes
+- Converted `Device` and `PCIDevice` classes to pure-virtual
-- Fixed `x86_64_map_page_noflush` so it doesn't print unnecessary information
-- Added `getSDTCount` function to ACPI SDT files
+- Added architecture-independent version of `get_physaddr`
+- Fixed `x86_64_to_HHDM` so HHDM range is first 512GiB instead of 4GiB

 ## Resources used